expressjs/expressjs.com/_includes/api/en/5x/res-render.md

 {% include admonitions/warning.html content="The `view` argument performs file system operations like reading a file from disk and evaluating Node.js modules, and as so for security reasons should not contain input from the end-user." %}

+{% include admonitions/warning.html content="The `locals` object is used by view engines to render a response.
+The object keys may be particularly sensitive and should not contain user-controlled input, as it may affect the operation of the view engine or provide a path to cross-site scripting.
+Consult the documentation for the used view engine for additional considerations." %}

 {% include admonitions/caution.html content="The local variable `cache` enables view caching.
 Set it to `true`, to cache the view during development; view caching is enabled in production by default." %}